timurmuh/flashcard-gen-cz-en/memory-bank/activeContext.md

 - Updated `techContext.md` with technologies used and dependencies.
 - Created `.clinerules` file.
 - Read all memory bank files.
+- Updated `.clinerules` file with tool usage patterns, evolution of project decisions, and known challenges.

 ### Next Steps